 We welcome applications from every part of the community and we don’t discriminate against any gender identity.
 We’re especially interested to hear from underrepresented groups in the DfT such as gender diverse, BAME, LGBT+ and disabled candidates.

 Please visit our Application Process page to find out how to apply.

-We have adopted anonymised recruitment.
-This means that your name, date of birth and other personal details will not be seen by the sift panel.
+Our recruitment process is anonymised, which means that your name, date of birth and other personal details will not be seen by the sift panel.
 At the bottom of the job advert you will find candidate notes attached.
 Please refer to these notes for further information on the recruitment process as it relates to the role you are applying for.

 The Civil Service Nationality Rules (CSNRs) govern eligibility for employment in the Civil Service on the grounds of nationality and must be followed by government departments in their recruitment and appointment procedures.